femboyfin/dbdideas/survivor_perks.md

 - Reduced duration to **1/2/3 seconds** *(was 4/5/6)*
   - Reduces the strength of the perk, combined with the below change this is intended to make the perk a lot more healthy and less unfun to go against.
 - Now provides the Survivor who takes the Protection Hit with Duty of Care **25% Haste** for **1/2/3 seconds** as well
-  - Allows for hit-tanking survivor to take the hit and then safely escape after doing so.
+  - Allows for the hit-tanking survivor to take the hit and then safely escape after doing so.

 ## [Empathic Connection](<https://deadbydaylight.wiki.gg/wiki/Empathic_Connection>) 📉